-Full Grain Group: As expected, the full grain group served as our control for this experiment.
-They essentially were living on non-GMO grain, and nibbling on pasture.
+Full Grain Group: They essentially were living on non-GMO grain, eating small amounts of grass.
 While the quantity of pasture they consumed is not enough to offset their feed expense noticeably, it does make their meat more nutritious and the rotation process excludes them from pathogens that may otherwise slow their rate of gain.
 Additionally, pasture-raised pigs are an incredible boon for grass production.
 This is important because most pasture based pig producers also raise cattle.

 Based on our findings the full grain pigs produced the most meat, the fastest meat, and the cheapest meat.
 This is an advantage in many systems.
 Luckily, that is not the only market presented to independent hog producers and many diverse markets may favor slower growing, more nutrient-dense meat with a more colorful story.